frdfsnlght/Barbot/3D/README.md

 ### Hardware

 Each item is linked to a McMaster-Carr product page and lists a price as of November 2018.
-I actually purcahsed much of this from my local hardware store, but the larger quantity items were bought online.
+I actually purchased much of this from my local hardware store, but the larger quantity items were bought online.

 Description                                                                                 | Quantity | Price